electrode-io/electrode-native/docs/cli/cauldron/del/miniapps.md

 `<miniapps..>`

-* One or more MiniApps (delimited by spaces) to remove from a native application version in the Cauldron.
+* One or more package path to MiniApp(s) (delimited by spaces) to remove from a native application version in the Cauldron.

 **Options**